dkrikun/systray-notify/README.md

 systray-notify
 =============

-Tiny *microservice* which knows to display user-friendly notifications using the system tray.
+~Tiny *microservice* which knows to display user-friendly notifications using the system tray.~

+This is all bullshit.

 ### What it is good for?

 It is handy in situations when you have a number of UI-less applications working together, which may want to display user-friendly not so technical messages.
-Plays well with *microservice architecture* (see the [article](http://martinfowler.com/articles/microservices.html) by Martin Fowler).
+~Plays well with *microservice architecture* (see the [article](http://martinfowler.com/articles/microservices.html) by Martin Fowler).~

 ### API